eead-csic-compbio/AlloSHP/README.md

 The most important result files are the 0-based **BED** list of syntenic positions, which will be used in the last step, and the **PDF** dotplot, which requires `gnuplot` in your syste, which must be inspected to assess the quality of the WGA.
 Note that flags `-I` and `-C` can be used to tweak the WGA parameters after inspection of the dotplot.
+Also, you can use `-o` to set your own output folder.

 Alternatively, the GSAlign WGA algorithm can be invoked as follows, with flag `-g`: